Where is New York City Ballet located?

 What if we purchased more tickets than we are able to use?

 The recommended age for New York City Ballet performances is five years and older.
 In addition to performances of George Balanchine’s The Nutcracker™, the Company presents a variety of programs suitable for audiences of all ages.
 Please ask about family-friendly performances.
 All attendees must have a ticket in order to be admitted into the theater.
-Parents of young children who are restless during performances be asked to accompany their children outside of the auditorium until they can be calmed, so as to minimize the number of audience members who are disturbed.
+Parents of young children who are restless during performances will be asked to accompany their children outside of the auditorium until they can be calmed to minimize the number of audience members who are disturbed.

 Are children allowed?

 New York City Ballet does not cancel performances due to inclement weather.
 All ticket sales are final, and there are no refunds or exchanges permitted on group tickets.
 On the very rare occasion that there is a recognized emergency and the performance is cancelled, there will be an announcement placed on the homepage of this website.

 Performances are approximately 2 hours and 30 minutes.
 Please check online for specific running times.

 What is the scheduled run-time of the performance?